sigii1992/AirBnB-experiences/README.md

 # AirBnB-experiences

-This is a simple data-driven web site with a list of different experiences.
+This is a simple static data-driven web site with a list of different experiences.
 It is built in order to learn React basics:

 - JSX